top of page

 • Breeding: Monogamous pairs.
 Can produce 1 to 3 broods per year.

-• Impacts: Displace native birds from natural habitat, Damage fruit crops, Noise, Mites from nest, Spread of weeds
+• Impacts: Displace native birds from natural habitat, damage fruit and other crops, known to spread weeds, carry mites and very noisy.

-• While both pigeons and mynah birds can be a nuisance, mynah birds are generally considered more detrimental to the ecosystem and human health
+• While pigeons and starlings can be a nuisance, mynah birds are generally considered more detrimental to the ecosystem and human health.

-• Although starlings and mynas are in the same family, mynas are larger, measuring about 24 centimetres long and weighing 125 grams
+• Although starlings and mynas are in the same family, mynas are larger, measuring about 240 mm long and weigh 125 grams.

 bottom of page